 What does the jerk setting do?

-While the name may seem a little mean, the jerk setting is actually quite useful.
 To understand how it works, think of jerky movements.
 If you were running in a zig-zag motion with very sudden and abrupt changes in direction, you’d experience jerky movement.

 The same thing goes for your 3D printer’s jerk setting: it determines how fast the print head moves from the stationary position and how much the print head will slow down before changing direction.